 Yet, none of these cities have shaped the West as profoundly as pivotal events in Kolkata’s history have.

 The story unfolds something like this.
-Kolkata was prime real estate in the British Empire and headquarters of the East India Company, whose shares made many an Englishman rich in addition to funding England’s wars against the French, Dutch and Portuguese for naval trade supremacy.
-In 1757, Robert Clive, the Company’s top boss, bribed Mir Jafer, the Commander General of Siraj-ud-Daulah (Bengal’s then Nawab) and deviously defeated a 50,000 strong Bengal-French army with a mere 3,500 men.
+Kolkata was prime real estate in the British Empire and headquarters of the East India Company, whose shares made many an Englishman rich in addition to funding England’s wars against the French, Dutch, and Portuguese for naval trade supremacy.
+In 1757, Robert Clive, the Company’s top boss, bribed Mir Jafer, the Commander General of Siraj-ud-Daulah (Bengal’s then Nawab) and deviously defeated a 50,000-strong Bengal-French army with a mere 3,500 men.
 In under 12 hours.

 Decisively winning the Battle of Plassey, Clive promptly appointed Jafar as the new Nawab and assumed all tax collection rights for the supremely fertile Bengal delta, fed by the mighty Brahmaputra and the divine Ganges.
-Clive’s and the Company Financiers’ uncontrollable greed to deepen their own pockets first, led to massive tax increases and an utter collapse of Bengal’s economy, therefore an unmitigated financial crisis for the Company.
+Clive’s and the Company Financiers’ uncontrollable greed to deepen their own pockets first, led to massive tax increases and an utter collapse of Bengal’s economy — an unmitigated financial crisis for the Company.
 The powers that be in London, pumped in vast amounts to “bail out” the East India Company in Kolkata, deeming it to be “too big to fail.”
 These funds were in turn replenished by taxing American colonies, irate as it is under British occupancy.
 Fuel led to fire and protests ensued, leading up to the Boston Tea Party events of 1773, ultimately culminating in America’s independence from Britain in 1776.
-By the way, “too big to fail” and “bail out” sound familiar?
+By the way, “too big to fail” and “bailout” sound familiar?

 Anyway, back to Kolkata.
 Today, for most people, there is little money to make here as recent ruling governments have systematically wiped out manufacturing and other industries.
-The alarming numbers of hawkers and street establishments combined with an outrageous volume of vehicular traffic make this an unfriendly city for pedestrians.
+The alarming number of hawkers and street establishments combined with an outrageous volume of vehicular traffic make this an unfriendly city for pedestrians.
 The city can shut down on a whim.
 Nobel laureate Gurudev Tagore’s second cousin’s 70th death anniversary, local favorite Mohun Bagan’s faltering soccer form, or one union leader’s debate loss to another over tea are all perfectly valid reasons to call a city-wide strike.

 “Calcutta is not for everyone.
 You want your city clean and green, stick to Delhi.
 You want your city rich and impersonal, go to Bombay.
 You want them hi-tech and full of draught beer, Bangalore’s your place.
 But if you want a city with a soul, come to Calcutta.” — Vir Sanghvi (columnist, print and television journalist)